AI CRO

 Want this expertise applied to your programme?

 GoGoChimp runs marketing-automation programmes for £1M-£50M DTC and SaaS clients across the UK, with a particular concentration in Glasgow and Edinburgh.
-We're an operator-led agency using OperatorAI to combine 13 years of UK SME implementation experience with AI-led production.
-Build Grow Scale's 2026 research across 347 e-commerce stores found expert-guided AI delivers 28-34% lift versus 4-7% from self-serve tools; our marketing-automation engagements typically operate in the upper band.
+We're a founder-led Glasgow CRO agency using OperatorAI to combine 13 years of UK SME implementation experience with AI-led production.
+Build Grow Scale's 2026 research across 347 e-commerce stores found expert-guided AI delivers 28-34% lift versus 4-7% from self-serve tools.
+Our marketing-automation engagements typically operate in the upper band.

 Want us to do this for your site?